Updated: Sep 12

 If you want to improve your ability to get on the same page, here’s a great opportunity to practice:

-We created a 90-min mini-workshop for couples to deal with stress and disagreements, How To Be More Understanding During Disagreements.
-In this workshop-from-your-couch, we are going to help you:
+We created a 90-miniute mini-workshop for couples to deal with stress and disagreements, How To Be More Understanding During Disagreements.
+In this workshop-from-your-couch, we help you to: